Expedition of al-Muraysi'

-The initial assault
+Background

 According to Islamic sources, Banu Mustaliq supported Quraysh and joined it during the Battle of Uhud against the Muslims.
 It governed the main road leading to Makkah which acted as a strong barrier for Muslims preventing them from reaching Makkah.

 Two months after Muḥammad returned from the Expedition of Dhū Qarad, he began to hear rumours that the Banū al-Muṣṭaliq were preparing to attack him, so he sent a spy, Buraydah ibn Al-Ḥasīb Al-Aslamī, to confirm this.
 The Banū al-Muṣṭaliq also believed that Muḥammad was preparing to attack them.
 So they in turn sent a spy reconnoiter to explore the positions of the Muslims, but he was captured and killed by them.

+Assault

 Muhammad attacked the Banu Mustaliq while they were inattentive and their cattle were drinking water.
 Knowing that, the Arabs that accompanied them defected and fled for their lives.
 Abu Bakr was entrusted as the commander of the Muhajir's (Emigrants), and Sa‘d bin ‘Ubādah was the commander of the Anṣar (Helpers).
 The two armies were stationed at a well called Al-Muraysī', near the sea, a short distance from Mecca.
-They fought with bows and arrows for an hour, and then the Muslims advanced so rapidly, they surrounded the al-Muṣṭaliq and took the entire tribe as prisoners, with their families, herds and flock.
+They fought with bows and arrows for an hour, and then the Muslims advanced so rapidly, that they surrounded the al-Muṣṭaliq and took the entire tribe as prisoners, with their families, herds and flock.
 The battle ended in full victory for the Muslims.

 'Alī ibn Abī Ṭālib killed a few wounded Banū al-Muṣṭaliq; among whom were Mālik and his son.

 Two hundred families were taken as captives, two hundred camels, five thousand sheep, goats, as well as a huge quantity of household goods which were captured as booty.
 The household goods were sold in an auction to the highest bidder.

 However, there is an accident during the battle where 'Ubadah ibn al-Samit unintentionally killed one of his Ansari clansmen, Hisham ibn Subabah by mistake since he thought Hisham was an enemy.